-Phase Activities 1.
-Commitment Commit to eliminate the use of hazardous chemicals as per G-Star MRSL and implement the MRSL in all production processes 2.
-Assessment Review manufacturing process and apply the MRSL requirements Prepare a chemical inventory that specifies for each substance and/or chemical formulation potential intrinsic hazards based on their classification (more information in Section 4.2.2.2), maximum storage capacity, storage location(s) and application.
-Evaluate chemical suppliers to ensure they understand and meet the requirements of the MRSL (e.g. chemical supplier to provide a declaration of conformity and a safer (positive) list of non-hazardous chemical formulations) 3.
-Management Assign a Chemical Manager who implements and maintain a Chemical Management System to support the MRSL implementation Develop a Chemical Management Policy (more information in Section 4.3.1) Train employees on MRSL requirements 4.
-Monitoring and Evaluate more sustainable options in the market, for example through the ZDHC Review Gateway Chemical Module (more information in Appendix 3) Monitor MRSL conformance of all substances used and update chemical inventory on a regular basis Conduct wastewater testing to ZDHC Wastewater Guidelines (more information in Section 5.2.2) 5.
-Disclosure Maintain chemical inventory list (CIL) on ZDHC Gateway - Chemical Module by using the ZDHC InCheck Report
+Phase Activities Prepare a chemical inventory that specifies for each substance and/or chemical formulation potential intrinsic hazards based on their classification (more information in Section 4.2.2.2), maximum storage capacity, storage location(s) and application.
+Evaluate chemical suppliers to ensure they understand and meet the requirements of the MRSL (e.g., chemical supplier to provide a declaration of conformity and a safer (positive) list of non-hazardous chemical formulations) 3.
+Management Assign a Chemical Manager who implements and maintains a Chemical Management System to support the MRSL implementation Develop a Chemical Management Policy (more information in Section 4.3.1) Train employees on MRSL requirements 4.
+Monitoring and Review Evaluate more sustainable options in the market, for example through the ZDHC Gateway Chemical Module (more information in Appendix 3) Monitor MRSL conformance of all substances used and update chemical inventory on a regular basis Conduct wastewater testing to ZDHC Wastewater Guidelines (more information in Section 5.2.2) 5.
+Disclosure Maintain chemical inventory list (CIL) on ZDHC Gateway - Chemical Module by using the ZDHC InCheck Report Post wastewater test on the ZDHC Gateway - Wastewater Module to create a ClearStream Report